MaxFdev/StocksTerminal_SE_Project/README.md

         (e) "refresh" - gets the last stocks (up to 10) and requests all information offered on them.

+        (f) "remove [stock_symbol(s)]" - removes the listed stock(s) from the data storage units.
+No listed stock will just delete the most recent stock symbol added.

 The ideal experience using this product is straightforward: use the "help" or read the code in order to understand the commands, then apply them as you wish.

 ---